Productivity¶

 Serialization¶

-- Just like machine learning models, every native vectorbtpro object can be serialized and saved to a binary file - it's never been easier to share data and insights!
+- Just like machine learning models, every native VBT object can be serialized and saved to a binary file - it's never been easier to share data and insights!
 Another benefit is that only the actual content of each object is serialized, and not its class definition, such that the loaded object uses only the most up-to-date class definition.
-There's also a special logic implemented that can help you "reconstruct" objects if vectorbtpro has introduced some breaking API changes
+There's also a special logic implemented that can help you "reconstruct" objects if VBT has introduced some breaking API changes

 >>> data = vbt.YFData.pull("BTC-USD", start="2022-01-01", end="2022-06-01")